appsembler/django-souvenirs/README.rst

 |PyPI| |Build Status| |Coverage Report|

 How active are users on your Django site?
 Django can tell you when users registered (``User.date_joined``) and when they signed in (``User.last_login``).
 But sessions are long-lived so this doesn't really answer the question.

-Souvenirs is a Django app for efficiently tracking when users are on your site, and making that information available through an easy API.
+Souvenirs is a Django app for efficiently measuring user activity over time, and making that information available through an API.

 |Souvenirs Album Cover|